arkency/posts/posts/2015-04-23-bring-commonjs-to-your-asset-pipeline.md

 # Deployment

 In order to deploy your assets to production server, you don't need anything but running `rake assets:compile` task.
-But this task would fail unless you have `node` & `npm` installed on your production server.
-You should also install all npm dependencies before compiling your assets on production.
-You may use rake tasks provided by `browserify-rails` gem:
+If you're running that task on your production server during deployment (e.g. when using `capistrano`), you also need to make sure you have `node` & `npm` installed on your production.
+You should also install all npm dependencies before compiling your assets.
+You may use rake tasks provided by `browserify-rails` gem to do so:

 * `rake npm:clean` - this task would clean all installed node modules (it performs `rm -rf ./node_modules`)
 * `rake npm:install` - this installs all dependencies by running `npm install`